univ-of-utah-marriott-library-apple/blade_runner/README.md

 ### Jamf Pro Record Inconsistencies

-In the case that inconsistencies exist between user entered data and the JAMF Pro data, they will be added to the document for the user to review later if they so wish.
+In the case that inconsistencies exist between user entered data and the Jamf Pro data, they will be added to the document for the user to review later if they so wish.

 The reported inconsistencies are as follows: